Director: Danielle Eckert

 I am a Retiree and I Vote: Keep Your Hands off My Pension

-: your pension is at risk.
+An all-hands-on-deck IBEW mobilization followed the urgent appeal: your pension is at risk.
 Come to Washington, D.C., to defend it.
 On November 28, 2018 approximately 250 IBEW members from across the United States carried the simple message to Capitol Hill: say no to a circulating proposal that could decimate IBEW’s multiemployer pension plans like the NEBF.

 Home-Grown System Rigging… and How We Can Stop It

-Every 10 years, state legislative and congressional maps are redrawn following the U.S. Census.
+Every 10 years, legislative maps are redrawn following the U.S. Census.
 In 2011, politicians rigged the system like never before.
 The nonpartisan organization FairVote says that of the 435 seats up for reelection in the U.S. House of Representatives, only about 10 percent will be competitive, due to gerrymandering.